 Board of Directors

 Carola Drosdeck serves as vice president of NOH.
 She is a retired elementary teacher with most recent experience in the Shaker Heights (OH) City Schools.
-Carola was Assistant Director of Teacher Education Programs at John Carroll University.
-She volunteered at Nepal Orphans Home in 2010, 2012, and 2014, and continues to be inspired by the resilience, curiosity, and spirit of NOH's children.
+Previously, Carola was Assistant Director of Teacher Education Programs at John Carroll University.
+She volunteers at Nepal Orphans Home regularly and continues to be inspired by the resilience, curiosity, and spirit of NOH's children.

-Peter Hess, a professor of economics at Davidson College, has served as president of NOH since 2006.
-He and his wife, Boo, live in Davidson, North Carolina and have volunteered at Papa's House several times.
+Peter Hess, a retired professor of economics at Davidson College, has served as president of NOH since 2006.
+He and his wife, Boo, who served as NOH secretary/treasurer until 2017, have two grown sons, three young granddaughters and a grandson.
+They have volunteered at Papa's House a half-dozen times over the years.
 Their lives have been immeasurably enriched by Nepal Orphans Home and the amazing children of Papa's House.

 Board of Advisers

-Suresh Acharya, a software professional, lives in the Washington DC area with his wife Namita and teenage daughters Shaily and Saurya.
+Suresh Acharya, an analytical professional and academic, lives in the Washington, DC area with his wife, Namita, and daughters, Shaily and Saurya.
 He was born and raised in Nepal and did his undergraduate work at Davidson College.
-Suresh and his family spent time at the NOH in the summer of 2016 and are deeply appreciative of the great work Michael and the organization have done for the children of Nepal.
+Suresh and his family spent time at Papa’s House and the Chelsea Center in the summer of 2016 and are deeply appreciative of the great work Michael and the organization have done for the children of Nepal.